 the heterodox perspectives of economic development and innovation processes, i.e. systems of innovation, evolutionary, post-Keynesian, commons-based, or non-Western;

-the role and nature of technology, including its critique, and, in particular, the meaning and management of digital transformation, and its impact on the economy, society, government, and people.
+the role and nature of technology, including its critique, and, in particular, the meaning and management of digital transformation and its sustainability, and its impact on the economy, society, government, and people.

 The programme is designed and offered by the Ragnar Nurkse Department of Innovation and Governance (RND) of Tallinn University of Technology.
 RND is a unique research and teaching institution that combines both economics (the why?) and governance (the how?) of innovation and technological change - unique competencies to succeed in the modern globalized and complex world.
 RND is located in Tallinn, Estonia – one of the leading Digital Societies in Europe.
 Studying in Estonia offers you unique insights into what the future might look like.
 Joining us on the Technology Governance and Digital Transformation MA programme offers you the chance to build the skills you need to shape the future.